mayneyao/eidos/lib/v3/prompts/built-in-remix-prompt.md

 4. The generated code must be modern, concise, mobile-friendly,and readable.
 5. If you need to use third-party libraries, please use libraries that support ESM and can run in the browser.
 6. user code will be provided as context, you can refer to it to generate code.
 It is placed in the `<userCode>` tag.
+7. For scenarios requiring tokens, API keys, or similar credentials, please use process.env.* to retrieve them

 ## UI Components